 The Biology Of Sheds

 What are the triggers for the growth?
 Biologists and scientists have been researching that for decades.
-We know that antlers start to regrow in response to photoperiod, or increasing day length, and gradually increasing testosterone levels.
+We know antlers start to regrow in response to photoperiod, or increasing day length, and gradually increasing testosterone levels.

 On average, throughout the country, bucks will drop antlers beginning in mid-December, but there are lots of variables.
-If the buck-to-doe ratio is heavy with does and a bunch of them are running around unbred after the rut, the bucks will continue in breeding mode and the testosterone levels will remain high.
+If the buck-to-doe ratio is heavy with does and a bunch of them are running around unbred after the first main peak rut, the bucks will continue in breeding mode and the testosterone levels will remain high.
 The timing of shedding is also tied to the amount of available nutrition and the buck’s body condition after the rut.

 Shed Hunting 101

 If any agricultural fields or food plots are standing, you’ll find sheds in the fields and along the perimeters.
-When you’re checking trails, pay special attention to areas that have features conducive to shed drops — trails traveling through thick cover or under low branches, or places where deer make a jump, such as stream or fence crossings.
+While checking trails, pay special attention to areas that have features conducive to shed drops — trails traveling through thick cover or under low branches, or places where deer make a jump, such as stream or fence crossings.

 To be most effective, start your search with a topographical map and a plan.
-Using the map, pick out those southern exposure areas and look for sheltered areas, especially in the lower elevations.
+Using the map, seek southern exposure areas and look for sheltered areas, especially in the lower elevations.